33 Reproducibility and workflow

 Commit messages

 Write commit messages that describe why you changed something, not what you changed.
-Git already records what changed (every added and deleted line); your message adds the reasoning that the diff cannot show.
+Git already records every added and deleted line; your message adds the reasoning that the diff cannot show.

 Good: “Remove species interaction term (AIC worse by 4.2).”
 Bad: “Update analysis.R.”
 Good: “Fix off-by-one in bootstrap loop causing n+1 resamples.”
 Bad: “Bug fix.”

-Your future self will search through git log when something breaks.
-Those messages are the only documentation of your decision-making process.
+Your future self will search through git log when something breaks, and those messages are the only documentation of your decision-making process.

 Going further